lmochel/Demo-sigma.js-on-gh-pages/README.md

 # Sigma.js demo deployed on Github pages

+Use `npm run deploy` to create a bundled version of the React application and push it to a gh-pages branch in the remote repository on Github.

+See the result on https://lmochel.github.io/Demo-sigma.js-on-gh-pages/

 With help from https://blog.logrocket.com/deploying-react-apps-github-pages/

 Below is the README text of the sigma.js demo.